occlum/sgx_protect_file/README.md

 ## TODOs

- [ ] Accept key argument (now hardcoded in the code)
+- [ ] Accept key argument (now hardcoded in the code)
- [ ] Use base64 encoding for key argument.
-See https://github.com/littlstar/b64.c.
+- [ ] Use base64 encoding for key argument (see https://github.com/littlstar/b64.c).